Estimated reading time: 6 minutes

 |336||Dial Press Trade Paperback||Sept.
 8 1998||978-0385333498|

 The Final Verdict

-The Sirens of Titan by Kurt Vonnegut was quite deservedly the novel which launched him into stardom, combining science-fiction, philosophy and humour in a way which became uniquely his over the decades.
+To conclude this Sirens of Titan review, it was the novel which deservedly launched Kurt Vonnegut into stardom, combining science-fiction, philosophy and humour in a way which became uniquely his over the decades.s.